 Freedom of Information

-For many years the public were denied information by successive governments on the grounds of national security.
+For many years concerned Scots were denied information about the safety of nuclear-generated energy by successive Westminster governments on the grounds of national security.

-Despite delaying tactics by the Scottish Executive, The Freedom of Information Act of 2005 forced politicians, on written request, to provide information opening files previously hidden away.
+Despite delaying tactics by the Labour-led Scottish Executive, the Freedom of Information Act of 2005 forced politicians to provide information opening files previously hidden away.

 Information in this blog was released after many months of circuitous correspondence and although revealing it is not comprehensive.
 Other information will no doubt be released over time.